ulysses8791/ulysses8791.github.io/484_24S_syllabus.md

 - Penn State Crisis Line (24/7): 877-229-6400
 - PSU Crisis Text Line (24/7): Text LIONS to 741741

-### National **Suicide & Crisis Lifeline: 988**
+### 988 Suicide & Crisis Lifeline

+The 988 Lifeline is a national network of local crisis centers that provides free and confidential emotional support to people in suicidal crisis or emotional distress 24 hours a day, 7 days a week in the United States.

 There is hope.
 Providing 24/7, free and confidential support to people in suicidal crisis or emotional distress works.
 The Lifeline helps thousands of people overcome crisis situations every day.

 Need Support Now?
 If you or someone you know is struggling or in crisis, help is available.
-Call or text 988 or chat [988lifeline.org]().
+Call or text 988 or chat [988lifeline.org](https://988lifeline.org/chat).

 ## Academic Integrity